-A: Yes, if you meet the age requirements and will be attending college or working full time in the fall of 2013.
+A: Yes, if you meet the age requirements and will be attending college or working full time in the fall.

 Q: Are you required to have any cheer or dance experience to audition?

 A: No, it is not required, though most candidates typically have some performance experience.

 Q: Will I keep the same audition number throughout the process?

 A: No. We will adjust numbers for each phase of competition.

 Q: Do I have to be 18 to attend the audition workshop or prep classes?

 A: No. You must have a parent/guardian to sign your release/waiver, if you are under 18 years of age, although the workshop and classes will be closed to the public.
 Minimum age is 16 years of age for the workshop and prep classes.

 Q: How many people audition each year?

 Q: What should I wear to Open Auditions?

 Q: What should I bring with me to auditions?

 A: Bring a water bottle and a lunch/snack for the long day.
 You will also need a non-returnable recent photograph of yourself to be used for identification, a performing resume, the non-refundable application processing fee of $25 (cash or check made payable to Minnesota Vikings) and a photo ID.
 You may wish to bring some personal items such as make-up and extra nylons – just in case.
 It could be, and hopefully will be, a long day for you!

 Q: Will you have any of the supplies for auditions at your workshop?

 A: Yes, we will plan to have some minimal items available such as; tights, earrings, tryout apparel and more for purchase during the tryout workshop.
+First come, first serve.